-Shotacon — Gunnery officer Obama Mifuyu's headed toward that territory.
+Shotacon — Gunnery officer Obama Mifuyu's headed toward that territory as of Chapter 18.

 Spot of Tea — the very first thing we see of HMS Cutlass is a teacup, that of Commander Mary — who, we see in on the next page, sips her tea with pinky finger raised high, signifying her more ladylike, prissy demeanor compared to Captain Ann's more earthy and aggressive nature.
 Ann grasps her cup firmly.
 Tea leads to sex, naturally.
 The Unebi's captain is also frequently seen drinking tea.